Distributed Split Computing Using Diffusive Metrics for UAV Swarms: Proposed Distributed Task Allocation and Congestion-Aware Early-Exit

 The parameter $\gamma$ serves as a stability threshold that prevents excessive task transfers when utilization differences are minimal.
 A higher value of $\gamma$ makes the system more conservative, requiring a larger utilization gap to justify offloading, which reduces communication overhead but may lead to less balanced workloads.
 Conversely, a lower $\gamma$ makes the system more sensitive to utilization differences, promoting load balancing at the potential cost of increased communication overhead.

 This mechanism ensures that tasks are only transferred when the utilization difference exceeds a meaningful threshold, preventing oscillatory behavior where tasks might be repeatedly transferred between nodes with similar utilization levels.
+Overall, this rule is the main idea of our distributed decision-making process, it provides simple but stable and efficient mechanism that avoids oscillatory offloading under dynamic swarm conditions.